woossi0/suite/docs/usermanual/source/dataadmin/netcdf/index.rst

 Working with NetCDF data
 ========================

-Boundless Suite supports data saved in `NetCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ format.
+Boundless Server supports data saved in `NetCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ format.
 NetCDF is a community standard for sharing scientific data.

 This data can be loaded and published through GeoServer.
 Both NetCDF 3 and NetCDF 4 formats are supported.